Daniel J. Frey

 If the past is prologue, then by the time the remaining 95% of America is infected, 1.5 million lives will have been lost.

-That is the foreword of the COVID 19 story.
+That is the foreword of the COVID-19 story.

-All those faces that no longer can tell their story.
+All those faces that can no longer tell their story.

 Their hopes.